sigmagallery/.github/profile/README.md

 ## Banner
 The banner will be displayed at the top of the page.
 You can enter a title, description, an image, mint addresses, and links using small buttons with icons.
-It is recommended to use a square image for the banner.
-For example this could be one of your favorite NFTs.

 ```yaml
 title: Title